Starting an MSP Business

 - Use discounts sparingly.
-It can be tempting to discount your services heavily when you are launching an MSP, in order to attract new customers.
+It can be tempting to discount your services heavily when you are starting a managed service provider business, in order to attract new customers.
 This is not usually a good idea, however, because lower prices decrease the perceived value of your services.
 They also eat into your profit margins.

 Onboard Clients Successfully